v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 The code in this Quickstart is presented in short snippets.
 You can run it on Binder (or your own Jupyter notebook) by placing the cursor into a code block and pressing Control-Enter.
 You can also run the code by pasting each snippet at the Python command line.

-Run the following code before running the snippets in other esctions.
+Run the following code before running the snippets in other sections.
 Replace `subscription_key` below with a valid subscription key (in quote marks) and verify that the region in the `endpoint` URL corresponds to the one you used when setting up the service.
 (If you are using a free trial key, it's in the `westcentralus` region, so you don't need to change the URL.)

 ```python
 from azure.cognitiveservices.language.textanalytics import TextAnalyticsClient, models